EnterpriseDB/tpa/docs/INSTALL.md

 which TPAexec requires.
 (However, TPAexec supports a wider range of [distributions on target instances](distributions.md).)

-If you want to use TPAexec on MacOS X or another platform for which packages are not available, you can [install it from source](INSTALL-repo.md) or [run it inside a Docker container](INSTALL-docker.md).

 ## Quickstart

 First, [subscribe to the TPAexec package repository](https://access.2ndquadrant.com/software_subscriptions/add/products/tpa/)